 EDITORS' ROLES AND RESPONSIBILITIES:

-- Establish an editorial board and editorial staff, including a succession and editorial staffing turnover plan so that the journal’s activity can be sustained without interruption.
+- Establish an editorial board and editorial staff, including a succession and editorial staffing turnover plan -- including training of new editorial staff on use of eScholarship submission and site management tools -- so that the journal’s activity can be sustained without interruption.

 - Produce and edit the content of the journal, including recruiting submissions, soliciting reviews, managing review and revisions, and obtaining final author approval.